ThePhD/ThePhD.github.io/_posts/2025-03-13-The defer Technical Specification.markdown

 }
 ```

 This [runs without locking up Godbolt's resource until a SIGKILL](https://godbolt.org/z/e5nrxhb9n).
 Of course, this is pathological behavior; while it works great for a simple, direct use case ("catch errors and act on them"), it unfortunately results in other problematic behaviors.
 This is why the version in the defer TS does not cleave strongly to the scope of the function definition (or immediately invoked lambda), but instead directly to the innermost block and its associated scope.
+This also highlights another important quality of `defer` that we need when working with a language like C (and also applies to Zig and Swift).

+## Refer to Variables Directly

+Also known as "capture by reference", `defer` blocks refer to variables in their scope directly (e.g., as if `defer` captured pointers to everything that was in scope and then automatically dereferenced those pointers so you could just refer to a previous `foo` directly as `foo`).
+This is something that people sometimes struggle with, but the choice is extremely obvious for a lot of both safety and usability reasons.
+Looking back at the examples above, there would be severe problems if a `defer` block would copy the `m` value, so that the `lock`/`unlock` paired calls would actually work on different entities.
+This would be a different kind of messed up that not even Go attempted, and no language should ever try.

+When you have an in-line, scope-based, compile-time feature like `defer` that does not create an "object" and cannot "travel" to different scopes, capturing directly by reference is fine.
+Referring to variables directly is perfectly fine.
+You don't need to be careful and worry about captures, or be preemptively careful by capturing things through copying in order to be "safe". `defer` -- unlike RAII objects -- can't go anywhere.
+You don't need to be explicit about how it gets access to things in the local scope, because `defer` can't *leave* that scope.
+This is also a secondary consequence of not following in Go's footsteps; by not scoping it to the function, there's no concerns about whether or not the C-style automatic storage duration variables that are in, say, a `for` loop or an `if` statement need to be "lifetime extended" to the whole function's scope.

-This is not necessarily perfect, but it does mean that `defer` does not need to "store" its executions up until the end of the function, nor does it need to record predicates or track branches to know which `defer` is taken by the end of some arbitrary outer scope.
+Direct variable reference and keeping things scope-based does mean that `defer` does not need to "store" its executions up until the end of the function, nor does it need to record predicates or track branches to know which `defer` is taken by the end of some arbitrary outer scope.
 In fact, for any `defer` block, the model of behavior for the `defer` TS is pretty much that it takes all the code inside of the `defer` block and dumps it out onto each and every translation-time (compile-time) exit of that scope.
 This applies to early `return`, `break`ing/`continue`ing out of a loop scope, and also `goto`ing towards a label.

 ## Oh, even `goto`?